yasirbhutta/tools/index.md

+# Tools for students and faculty members

 ## Tools

-Open source, free and online tools directory for students and faculty members of universities.
+Open source, free and online tools for students and faculty members of universities.

 ### Development Tools